feature-flags-co/ffc-react-client-sdk/README.md

 - [Bootstraping with feature flags](https://github.com/feature-flags-co/ffc-js-client-side-sdk#developer-mode)
 - [Switching to another user](https://github.com/feature-flags-co/ffc-js-client-side-sdk#set-the-user-after-initialization)

+The **ffcClient** in the current doc is the same object as **Ffc** in the ffc-js-client-side-sdk.
-To know more about our JavaScript client SDK, go to this repo [ffc-js-client-side-sdk](https://github.com/feature-flags-co/ffc-js-client-side-sdk)
+To learn more about our JavaScript client SDK, please go to this repository [ffc-js-client-side-sdk](https://github.com/feature-flags-co/ffc-js-client-side-sdk)

 > SDK version compatibility
 The React SDK is compatible with React version 16.3.0 and higher.